HyperspaceMadness/Mega_Bezel/README.md

         * If the shader loads correctly then the shader is working.

      * When the shader works in imageviewer, but doesn’t work when using a core, it is probably related to the core, or the graphics card being overwhelmed by resource usage with both the core requirements and the shader requirements
-     * If it is the resolution overwhelming the resources available you can try a STD preset, or a STD-DREZ preset to reduce the resolution used within the shader chain
+     * If it is the core resolution overwhelming the resources, try a STD preset, or a STD-DREZ preset to reduce the resolution used within the shader chain
-     * If you still have difficulties loading the shader with a specific core update the core
+     * If you still have difficulties loading the shader with a specific core, try updating the core
      * If you still have difficulties download a new separate version of Retroarch and try it there.
 Sometimes problems lurk in a random config file which is very hard to track down
  * **To see errors** coming from Retroarch you need to set up your logging settings:
     * **Logging - Logging Verbosity - ON**